-To examine the simulation of surface freshwater flux in the coupled model, the surface evaporation fields obtained from 20 ATM.STA, ATM.DYN, and CPL are compared with the MERRA-2 data.
+To examine the simulation of surface freshwater flux in the coupled model, the surface evaporation fields obtained from ATM.STA, ATM.DYN, and CPL runs are presented and validated using are compared with the MERRA-2 data.

-- The surface evaporation fields from CPL are shown in Fig. B1.
-The MERRA-2 data and the difference between CPL and MERRA-2 are also shown to validate the coupled model.
-The ATM.STA and ATM.DYN simulation results are not shown, but their differences with CPL are also shown in Fig. B1.
-It can be seen in Fig. B1(III) and B1(VIII) that CPL reproduces the overall evaporation patterns in the Red Sea.
-CPL is able to capture the relatively high evaporation in the northern Red Sea and the relatively low evaporation in the southern Red Sea in both snapshots, shown in Fig. B1(I) and B1(VI).
+The surface evaporation fields from CPL run-are shown in Fig. B1.
+The MERRA-2 data and the difference between CPL run and MERRA-2 are also shown to validate the CPL run coupled model.
+The ATM.STA and ATM.DYN simulation results are not shown, but their differences with the CPL run CPL are also shown in Fig. B1.
+It can be seen in Fig. B1(III) and B1(VIII) that the CPL run CPL reproduces the overall evaporation patterns in the Red Sea.
+The CPL run CPL is able to capture the relatively high evaporation in the northern Red Sea and the relatively low evaporation in the southern Red Sea in both snapshots, shown in Fig. B1(I) and B1(VI).
 After 36-hours, the simulation results are close with each other (e.g., the RMSE between CPL and ATM.STA simulation is smaller than 10 cm/year).
-However, after 24 days, CPL agrees better with MERRA-2 (bias: 6 cm/year; RMSE: 59 cm/year) than ATM.STA (bias: -25 cm/year; RMSE: 68 cm/year).
-In addition, the CPL results are consistent with those in ATM.DYN.
-This shows the coupled ocean-atmosphere simulation can reproduce the realistic evaporation patterns over the Red Sea.
-Since there is no - 30 precipitation in three major cities (Mecca, Jeddah, Yanbu) near the eastern shore of the Red Sea during the month according to NCDC climate data, the precipitation results are not shown.
+However, after 24 days, the CPL run CPL diff(CPL-MERRA-2)

+diff(ATM.STA-MERRA-2)

+diff(ATM.DYN-MERRA-2)